nickdcox/ml-linear-airfare-prediction/README.md

 During data exploration we identified a significant number of outliers in both directions, e.g. coach fares over $50,000 and many fares at $5.50.
 These outliers were removed from the dataset.

-Next we engineered features to better represent non-stop flights, fare class and month of travel.
+Next I engineered features to better represent non-stop flights, fare class and month of travel.
 Features were then added per step 2 of our problem statement for weather, oil price, demand, politics, happiness, McDonalds locations and propensity.
 This data either came from the *state_info.csv* file on the OneDrive or was included in the *cleanse.py* file.
 A mapping of airport to the state it resides in was obtained from the *airport_codes_all.csv* file on the OneDrive.

 Following all of these steps, 8.7 million records remained for model training and validation and were output to the *cleaned_data.csv* file, available from the OneDrive.

-### 4. Predictive Modelling
+#### 3. Predictive Modelling

 Data for training the model was imported from the *cleaned_data.csv* file, as described in the section above.